ravinderreddy-p/100daysOfCode/log.md

 Today's Progress : WebHDFS Java Project under progress.
 This project will push and pull the files b/w hadoop and HFG.(https://github.com/ravinderreddy-p/BigData/tree/master/hadoop-webHDFS)

 Thoughts : After India trip on emergency, restarted the challenge again from where I stoped at 11th day.
 Today done lot of progress.

+Day 13 : January 09,2019.

+Today's Progress: WebHDFS Java project continuition of project.

+Thoughts : Today I tired with office work with SQOOP activities and accesses, so have less energy to do now :(